Power Morcellator Lawsuits

 - In rare cases when a power morcellator is recommended by a physician for removal of uterine fibroids, the FDA recommends that physicians must fully advise patients of the risks involved.

-The Law Offices of Peter Angelos, P.C. is investigating cases of women who have been diagnosed with cancer following an OB-GYN doctor's use of a power morcellator to remove uterine fibroids.
+Peter Angelos Law is investigating cases of women who have been diagnosed with cancer following an OB-GYN doctor’s use of a power morcellator to remove uterine fibroids.

 Power Morcellators Spreading Undetected Cancer